-Following the results of the SurveyMonkey survey (181 received in total, including surveys from medically underserved, low-income, minority populations, such as the Hispanic population which was targeted specifically with an ad/QR code in Mississippi Catholic translated into Spanish) and interviews conducted in summer 2024, the internal and external stakeholders had an opportunity to review the results to provide targeted feedback about Significant Needs and possible Priority Areas.
+Following the results of the SurveyMonkey survey (181 received in total, including surveys from medically underserved, low-income, minority populations, such as the Hispanic population which was targeted specifically with ads translated into Spanish featuring a QR code in Mississippi Catholic and La Noticia and interviews conducted in summer 2024, the internal and external stakeholders had an opportunity to review the results to provide targeted feedback about Significant Needs and possible Priority Areas.
 These discussions further highlighted problems with social determinants of health facing tri-county area residents, such as difficulty with transportation and barriers to accessing mental and substance abuse care.
 Access to adequate women's health care and care for homeless individuals continue to remain a top priority as well.